luisico/gold-standard-images/README.md

 ## Directory Structure

-Note: to simplify the description, only `CentOS` is listed here where multiple OS are possible, and only `aws` is listed where multiple builder/providers are possible.
+Following is a tree of files compromising the system along with a brief description.
+To simplify the tree, only `CentOS` is listed here where multiple OS are possible, and only `aws` is listed where multiple builder/providers are possible.
+Note that items marked with `!VC` are not stored in version control (git).
+Also, files ending in `.example` will need to be copied into actual files as described in the relevant section in this document and those files should not be stored in version control.

 ```